 Now that construction is well under way, we are excited to invite you to join us for a comprehensive walk-through and have your questions about the future of your shelter answered.
-Sign up now for a date in January!
+Sign up now for a tour!

 November 13th, 2015:

 Progress over the last 2 weeks has been swift.
 We've seen the t-bar/lighting completed and a warm glow now brings the promise of life to the building.
 Among many items finished, the bathroom was updated to meet current ADA code regulations.
 One of the most exciting things was the demolition of the berms on the concrete slab intended to be traditional chain link kennels to house dogs.
 Instead, Healdsburg dogs will be housed in habitats much like those in our Santa Rosa facility, and this large room will serve as a training and group play room.
 Next on the list: the fire alarm, sprinkler, and HVAC systems.
 With every step, we make sure that the shelter is constructed with the Healdsburg community and animals in mind.